ayushgarg12345/EDA_Flipkart_Product_Data/README.md

 This suggests that product ratings alone were not a major factor influencing sales volume within the dataset.
 Products with higher ratings did not consistently outperform lower-rated products in terms of units sold.

 From a business perspective, this indicates that factors beyond customer ratings, such as pricing, product availability, brand recognition, or marketing efforts, may play a larger role in driving sales performance.

+---

+Analysis: Review Count vs Sales Performance
+Objective

+The purpose of this analysis was to examine whether products with a higher number of customer reviews tend to achieve greater sales volumes.

+Method

+A scatter plot was created using review count and units sold for all products in the dataset.
+Each point represents an individual product listing.

+Findings

+The visualization did not reveal a clear relationship between review count and sales volume.
+Products with both low and high review counts were distributed across the full range of sales values.
+No noticeable upward or downward trend was observed.

+Key Insight

+The number of customer reviews does not appear to be a significant factor influencing sales performance within this dataset.
+Products with a large number of reviews did not consistently achieve higher sales compared to products with fewer reviews.

+Business Implication

+Based on the available data, review count alone may not be a reliable indicator of product success.
+Other factors such as product positioning, pricing strategy, brand value, marketing efforts, or inventory availability may have a greater impact on sales performance.